John Leonard Fahey, B.Sc., Ph.D. born March 4, 1944

 In September of 1976 I accepted a faculty position as Assistant Professor of Chemistry at Fairleigh-Dickinson University in Rutherford, New Jersey.
 On that campus I enjoyed six years of teaching chemistry to over a thousand students, with most going off to careers in nursing, dentistry, and medical school.
 And, as I was promoted to Associate Professor, a small number followed my path in life, went on to graduate work in chemistry and earned advanced degrees of their own.
 I am very proud of all of these students, they went the extra mile when studying for me.
 During those years my students got exceptional national recognition from the American Chemical Society for the vibrancy of their student chapter.
 I also contributed time as President of the Faculty Union (AAUP) and as President of Sigma Xi (chapter of national scientific recognition society).
 They were very pleasurable years.

 By the late 1980's the spread of HIV in the American population had become a horror with little hope in sight.
-By 1989 I was recruited to work as Director of Clinical Research with the Community Research Initiative in Manhattan by Dr. Bernard Bihari and Dr. Joseph Sonnabend..
+By 1989 I was recruited to work as Director of Clinical Research at the Community Research Initiative in Manhattan with Dr. Bernard Bihari and Dr. Joseph Sonnabend..
 It was difficult to see any wonder in those days but my hope was not quenched.
 It was a humbling experience.
 By 1995 I had moved to a consultant position at St. Lukes's-Roosevelt Hospital in Manhattan and progress was finally being won against HIV and AIDS.
 It was exhausting and emotionally bruising.
 I needed to move on.

 Over the next five years I became a full time consultant writing medical protocols, monitoring studies, and reviewing regulatory documentation for studies in hypertension, hepatitis C, diabetes, and schizophrenia with several major pharmaceutical companies and Contract Research Companies such as Besselaar and IBAH.